rvnminers-A-and-N/RVN-Forks-Multi-QT-Tool/README.md

 	Raptoreum (RTM)
 	Avian (AVN)

+### Run the qt-installer first, then the qt-run!!!

 ### User Specific Necessesary Tweaks!!!
 	Find each your_user_here line of each directory pathway and specify your appropriate user based on your system specification!